spectrocloud/librarium/packages/docs/content/09-registries-and-packs/3-adding-custom-packs-using-helm-charts.md

 # Add-on packs using helm charts

 An add-on pack defines deployment specifics of a Kubernetes application to be installed on a running Kubernetes cluster.
-Spectro Cloud provides several add-on packs out of the box for various layers of the Kubernetes stack.
+Spectro Cloud provides several add-on packs out-of-the-box for various layers of the Kubernetes stack.
 For example:

 Logging  - elastic search, fluentd.